-Move the Multi-Function Lever up or down and the arrows on each side of the instrument cluster flash to show proper operation of the front and rear turn signal lights.
-You can signal a lane change by moving the lever partially up or down without moving beyond the detent.

-If either light has a very fast flash rate, check for a defective outside light bulb.
-If an indicator fails to light when the lever is moved, it would suggest that the fuse or indicator bulb is defective.
+The arrow on either side of the instrument cluster flashes to indicate the direction of the turn, and proper operation of the front and rear turn signal lights.
+If an indicator fails to light when the lever is moved, it would suggest that the switch or indicator lamp is defective.